wiseman-timelord/BethesdaGameEspCleaner/README.md

 * Error logging and real-time progress
 * Automatic xEdit setup on first run
 * Designed for future multi-game support
+* Will run from, game subfolder or custom location.

 ### Preview
 - In Dual-Thread mode (sensible number)...